 People are on the move and when they need to find a product or service, they want to be able to locate it on your website with minimal fuss.

 Along with this, consider the navigation.

 Make your website design easy to use and your visitors will enjoy the experience.

 Sites that have clear menu structures and easy-to-find information will win them over.

 You’ll also want to consider using stunning graphics and fonts that are easy to read but make sure they are compressed so they don’t cause problems with the loading speed.

-Keep the branding consistent, make ‘call to actions’ clear and you will find that your website stance a chance of converting visitors.
+Keep the branding consistent, make the ‘call to actions’ clear and you will find that your website stands a chance of converting visitors.

 New Website Checklist – Optimise Your Website For Search Engines